AdaCore/spark2014/docs/ug/en/source/how_to_run_gnatprove.rst

 .. index:: manual proof
            Platinum level; manual proof

-Running GNATprove without a project file
+Running GNATprove Without a Project File
 ----------------------------------------

 |GNATprove| accepts the invocation without a project file (``-P`` switch on the